Pandat-0052/Hospital-Emergency-Patients-Visit-Dashboard-Using-Tableau-StoryTelling/README.md

 - Patient Age Analysis
 - Patient Satisfaction Analysis

-## Tableau Story
-This dashboard utilizes Tableau's storytelling feature to create a compelling narrative around the data.

 ## Data Source
-The data used for this dashboard was collected from [insert data source].
+The data used for this dashboard [data](https://github.com/Pandat-0052/Hospital-Emergency-Patients-Visit-Dashboard-Using-Tableau-StoryTelling-Healtcare/blob/main/Hospital%20ER.xlsx).

 ## How to Use
-1. Open the Tableau workbook (.twb) file in Tableau Desktop or Tableau Public.
+1. Open the Tableau workbook (.twb) file in Tableau Desktop or Tableau Public.[Link](https://github.com/Pandat-0052/Hospital-Emergency-Patients-Visit-Dashboard-Using-Tableau-StoryTelling-Healtcare/blob/main/ER.twb)
 2. Explore the dashboard to gain insights into emergency room visits.

 ## Feedback
 Your feedback is valuable!
 Feel free to reach out with any comments, questions, or suggestions.

 ## Author
-[Your Name]
+[Aakash Sharma]

 👩‍⚕️👨‍⚕️ Proud of this dashboard as it not only provides valuable insights but also helps in improving